INSIGHTS / NEWS AND BLOGS

 The sum of your upstream emissions plus your downstream emissions equals the total carbon footprint of your supply chain.

-Carbon Accounting of Supply Chain Emissions
+Carbon Accounting of supply chain emissions

 This may all sound extremely complicated so far.
 However, carbon accounting of supply chain emissions is similar to financial accounting.
 Financial accounting adds up income and expenses into a budget; carbon accounting works in a similar way.
 Your company’s emissions are its carbon inventory, which can be reduced or netted against carbon improvements of offsets.